Why is part of Lakeway on septic and the rest of Lakeway is connected to a public sewer system?

 What does an “Out of District” customer mean?

 All customers in the Old Lakeway area are considered LMUD’s “Out of District” customers – other residents are “In District” customers.
 This simply means that In District customers pay us tax; Out of District customers do not.
-As such, In District and Out of District customers pay different water and wastewater rates.
+As such, In District and Out of District customers pay different wastewater rates.
 The installation of the public sewer system will not change this status.
 (Click here for maps of our Service Area)

 Why is LMUD installing the public sewer system now?